dawnieando/100-days-of-code/log.md

 **Today's Progress** Worked again through week 4 of the Google IT Automation with Python course.
 Working through strings again, and simple scripts which multiply lengths of strings and return the string as a string as well as switching variables.
 I was pleased to be able to contribute to the forum on the course and help someone out who was struggling with a quiz by debugging their code and providing a solution.

+**Day 20: March 6th 2020**

+**Today's Progress** #100daysofcode Day 20 - Finishing week 4 again for the 2nd time on Google IT Automation with Python course.
+Much clearer now and glad I revisited everything.
+Tomorrow I will start with the final piece of work in The Crash Course in Python Project part of the course